bodo-ai/Bodo/docs/docs/quick_start/quickstart_local_python.md

 # Bodo Python Quick Start {#quickstart-local-python}

-This quickstart guide will walk you through the process of running a simple Python computation using Bodo on your local machine.
+This quickstart guide will walk you through the process of running a simple Python computation using Bodo DataFrames on your local machine.

 ## Installation